goyek/goyek/README.md

 ## Quick start

 Create a file in your project `build/build.go`.
-Copy and paste the content from below.
+Copy and paste the content:

 ```go
 package main